And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 Thus did a rule of the Bush administration, coat and tie in the Oval Office at all times, fall by the wayside.

-He chided us we can't drive our SUVs and eat as much as we want and keep our homes at 72.
+We can't drive our SUVs and eat as much as we want and keep our homes at 72.

-See, note he didn't say about offices.
+See, note he didn't say any about offices.

-Keep our homes at 72 degrees at all times, and then just expect that other countries are going to say, okay, that's not leadership.
+Keep our homes at 72 degrees at all times and then just expect that other countries are going to say, okay, that's not leadership.

 That's not going to happen.